 President and CEO Yael Eckstein tells the story of Hanukkah and how Jews commemorate the victory of the Maccabees over the Greek/Syrian forces of King Antiochus.

 Explore the collection of songs and hymns prepared by King David and discover how they continue to inspire, comfort, and challenge us today.
 Download our complimentary Bible Study.

-, immigrating to Israel, with her new husband.
+Fellowship President and CEO Yael Eckstein tells her story on making Aliyah, immigrating to Israel, with her new husband.
 At first, though, she was opposed to leaving everything that was familiar, all that she had known growing up in America.
 But when God changed her mind, there was no going…

 Terrorists in the Middle East are bombing churches and brutalizing Christian communities.
 How you can respond with help and hope.